wondrousWebWorks/portfolio/README.md

 - A portfolio showcasing the developer's projects with project information and links to repositories and live sites
 - The ability to contact the developer for queries or for work
 - Easy navigation between all pages of the site

+## Bugs

+### Deployment Bugs

+Initially, there was great difficulty deploying the project to Heroku.
+After viewing the project's Heroku log files, it was discovered that the **pkg-resources** package could not be located by Heroku for installation.
+Modifying the **requirements.txt** file by removing the **pkg-resources** dependancy before pushing to GitHub and subsequently Heroku fixed the bug and allowed succesfull installion of all dependancies.